-Getting Your Doctorate Degree in Psychology in Washington DC
+Getting Your Doctorate Degree in Psychology in District of Columbia

 Although there are many psychology doctoral programs in this area, the process of earning a doctoral degree is roughly the same at any school.
 First, you must meet the school’s admissions requirements.
 These generally include a Bachelor’s degree, a set amount of undergraduate psychology coursework, strong GRE scores, and good references.

 Although most doctoral programs are created with Bachelor’s degree graduates in mind, you can still check out your options if you have a Master’s degree.
 If your Master’s degree is in a field related to psychology, you may save up to two years on your degree.

 Before narrowing down your list of schools, decide whether you want to earn a Ph.D. or Psy.D.
 The first option is a Ph.D., which is usually the first choice for students who are interested in teaching or conducting research.
 However, this degree should still provide sufficient training for those who want to do clinical work.

 Some schools have different specialty options.
 For example, while earning a Ph.D. in counseling psychology, you may take the following courses: